Home

 Some do it yourself wilderness hunters take the added risk and heightened adventure of going it all alone, but after a kill far from roads it might be a good time to call up some friends and share some meat.

 It might be a good idea to prearrange someone with horses to agree to stand ready to help haul out your meat.
 The owner of the horses must be willing to be at your disposal when you call.
 In some areas, local ranches provide this service for a reasonable fee.
-With enough time, strength and energy a person can reasonably expect to bone out the meat (click here) and carry it out on a pack by himself or a with the help of a friend.
+With enough time, strength and energy a person can reasonably expect to bone out the meat and carry it out on a pack by himself or with the help of a friend.
 I've hauled a few out on my back and I weigh less than 140 pounds.

 “Heavy” Wilderness Elk Camp

 A horse that you have done day trips on may be unpredictable under the demanding circumstances of do it yourself elk hunting trips.
 Any horse can cause all kinds of trouble when they get the itch to think for themselves and rebel against your plans.
 You will be at their mercy once you get miles from the trailer.
-Losing control of a horse may mean losing your gear when you are dependent on it for safety.
+Losing control of a horse may mean losing your gear when you are dependent on it for safety and survival.

-Learn From a Guide First
+Learn From a Guide First?

 That brings us right back to the idea of using an elk guide at least once.
-Even if you have horses, if you aren’t familiar with the commitment of extended overnighters with them or with the necessary tack and equipment, learn from watching some good elk outfitters before jumping into the expense and risk of an extended do it yourself hunt.
+Even if you have horses, if you aren't familiar with the commitment of extended overnighters with them, or with the necessary tack and equipment, learn from watching some good elk outfitters before jumping into the expense and risk of an extended do it yourself hunt.

+Licensed elk hunting outfitters are indeed the highly experienced, trained experts.
 Consider hiring the services of a reputable elk hunting guide at least once.
 The learning experience will be well worth the money.

 Use Google Custom Search to search this site: